1992 Nigerian Senate elections in Anambra State

 The 1992 Nigerian Senate election in Anambra State was held on July 4, 1992, to elect members of the Nigerian Senate to represent Anambra State.
-Chuba Okadigbo representing Anambra North and Ebenezer Chukwuemeka Ikeyima representing Anambra Central won on the platform of Social Democratic Party, while Matthias Nwafor Chukwuma representing Anambra South won on the platform of the National Republican Convention.
+Chuba Okadigbo representing Anambra North and Ebenezer Chukwuemeka Ikeyima representing Anambra Central won on the platform of Social Democratic Party, while Matthias Nwafor Chukwuma representing Anambra South won on the platform of the National Republican Convention, Senator Mathias Nwafor Chukwuma is an Illustrious son of Ozubulu Anambra state.